Intermittency suppression in turbulence via forced light particles

 where $D\mathbf{u}/Dt$ is evaluated at the particle location, $\tau_p$ is the particle response time, $\beta = 3/(1 + 2\rho_p/\rho_f)$ captures the density ratio between particle and fluid, and $\bm{f}_E = a_e\sin(\omega t) \hat{\mathbf{e}}_x$ is the external oscillatory forcing applied to the particle.
 We focus on the limit $\beta = 3$ relevant for bubbles, and fix $St = \tau_p / \tau_\eta = 1$ throughout (unless mentioned otherwise).
-Four-way coupling is implemented to capture the full dynamics of the fluid–particle system as described in detail in \cite{de_wit_efficient_2024}.
+Interpolation of the fluid velocity and its material derivative onto the particle position is done using a B-spline interpolation~\cite{michel_interp}.
+Four-way coupling is implemented to capture the full dynamics of the fluid–particle system as described in detail in Ref.~\cite{de_wit_efficient_2024}.
 This includes (i) the advection of particles by the flow (one-way), (ii) the feedback of particles onto the fluid through local momentum exchange (two-way), and (iii) hard-sphere particle–particle interactions enforcing excluded volume constraints (four-way).
+The fluid velocity at the particle position is taken as the local (actual) velocity field, an approximation validated in our previous work~\cite{de_wit_efficient_2024}, where the self-induction effect was shown to be negligible under the conditions considered in this work.
 The feedback force from the particle phase is included in the fluid equations as:

 where $\mathscr{V}_p$ is the particle volume.
-The delta function is regularized over the nearest neighboring grid cells using volume-weighted smoothing to ensure numerical stability and conservation.
+A detailed derivation of this feedback term is given in the End Matter.
+The delta function is discretized by linear volume weighting to the eight surrounding grid nodes and subsequently projected to divergence-free form.
+We have verified that for this case using different interpolation kernels does not influence the reported results.
 Collisions are handled via an efficient algorithm based on spatial boxing and resolution of strongest overlaps per time step, ensuring stability and low-overlap.
 This setup enables high-resolution, large number of particle simulations in regimes of strong particle clustering and significant feedback onto the turbulence.

 To better understand our \emph{tool}, the Lagrangian forcing, and how it affects Lagrangian statistics, we analyze the preferential concentration of particles with and without external forcing.
 A way to quantitatively assess preferential concentration is the ratio of enstrophy sampled by particles, $\Omega^2_{\text{samp}}$, to the Eulerian enstrophy, $\Omega^2$.
 This is shown in \autoref{fig:samp_oo} versus the Stokes number.
 We focus on $St \sim 1$, where preferential concentration is strongest.
 The figure shows that both collisions and external forcing reduce this concentration by enabling particles to escape from vortex filaments.
 While the sampling becomes less strong, it is still far from uniform.
 This highlights important implications for the Eulerian side: turbulence statistics may be altered through targeted Lagrangian feedback.
 A key issue is whether preferential sampling of coherent structures plays an essential role in this modification, or if similar effects could be achieved with particles distributed more uniformly.